getbannerman/babl/README.md

 }
 ```

 Interestingly, this JSON output is also a valid BABL template.
-It makes it very easy to mix static JSON and dynamic content during developpement.
+This property makes it very easy to mix static JSON and dynamic content during developpement.

 ## Documentation

-TODO
+Not yet available.

 ## Current limitations